pngjs/pngjs/README.md

 - `colorType` - the output colorType - see constants.
 2 = color, no alpha, 6 = color & alpha.
 Default currently 6, but in the future may calculate best mode.
 - `inputHasAlpha` - whether the input bitmap has 4 bits per pixel (rgb and alpha) or 3 (rgb - no alpha).
-- `bgColor` - an object containing red, green, and blue values between 0 and 255 that is used when an rgba image is converted to rgb (default: 255,255,255)
+- `bgColor` - an object containing red, green, and blue values between 0 and 255 that is used when packing a PNG if alpha is not to be included (default: 255,255,255)

 ### Event "metadata"